ZarifRahman1/MakerFaire/README.md

 **How to create your drawing**
 **Step One:**
-Download paint.net from GitHub and run the installer, using all the default settings.
+Download paint.net from GitHub and run the installer, Choose "Express installation"
+Agree to the terms
+Let Paint.net install